Student (National) Visa

 2. Photograph.
 One recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.

-4. Confirmation of enrolment in programme issued by the institution in Spain.
+4. Confirmation of enrolment in programme and proof of payment of tuition.
 If student is pursuing an exchange programme, a letter from the foreign institution will also be required.

 • Acceptance for a non-remunerated internship on the basis of a signed agreement.